Join the Weather Lovers Community at Skool

 Now, in Durham, the shiny NetAtmo gizmos log everything automatically and all the averages and the figures are calculated for me, like magic itself.
 It’s a neat little system and not too expensive to own (under 150 quid).
 The sensors are battery operated and the AAA batteries last for ages.

 I did have a little battery problem when I first got the kit, but NetAtmo sorted it out by sending me a replacement sensor in a couple of weeks.
-You can get one in the Durham Weather Shop.
+You can get one at Amazon.

 Latest Editorial Posts